sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

 > NOTE: If you have configured a DNS entry for the IP, please ensure to update `externalURL` in your Sourcegraph instance's Site Configuration to reflect that

+---

 ## Upgrade

 Please refer to the [Docker Compose upgrade docs](upgrade.md) for detailed instructions on updating your Sourcegraph instance.

+---

 ## Storage and Backups

 Data is persisted within a [Docker volume](https://docs.docker.com/storage/volumes/) as defined in the [deployment repository](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml).
 The startup script configures Docker using a [daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) to store all the data on the attached data volume, which is mounted at `/mnt/docker-data`, where volumes are stored within `/mnt/docker-data/volumes`.

-The most straightfoward method to backup this data is to [snapshot the entire `/mnt/docker-data` block storage volume on an automatic scheduled basis](https://www.digitalocean.com/docs/images/snapshots/).
+The most straightforward method to backup this data is to [snapshot the entire `/mnt/docker-data` block storage volume on an automatic scheduled basis](https://www.digitalocean.com/docs/images/snapshots/).

 <span class="badge badge-note">RECOMMENDED</span> Using an external Postgres service such as [AWS RDS for PostgreSQL](https://aws.amazon.com/rds/) takes care of backing up all the user data for you.
 If the Sourcegraph instance ever dies or gets destroyed, creating a fresh new instance connected to the old external Postgres service will get Sourcegraph back to its previous state.